-Dr. Brucker is highly sought after among Del Mar women for implant replacement and breast revision surgery.
-For years, Del Mar women have trusted Dr. Brucker to repair the unsatisfactory breast augmentation results that can occur from either natural occurrences or a breast surgery performed by another plastic surgeon.
+Dr. Brucker is highly sought after among women for implant replacement and breast revision surgery.
+For years, women from La Jolla have trusted Dr. Brucker to repair the unsatisfactory breast augmentation results that can occur from either natural occurrences or a breast surgery performed by another plastic surgeon.
 But what are the reasons to consider replacing your implants through a breast revision surgery?
 Here are some of the most common reasons:

 It is also a good idea to have your implants replaced at the same time even if your original surgery was not too long ago.
 While there is no definite reason for the cause of capsular contracture, one theory is that a micro-infection may spur the body on to wall off breast implants with additional layers of scar tissue.
 To reduce the likelihood of recurrence, Dr. Brucker generally recommends that his patients remove and replace their implants at the same time as the capsule removal.
 There are a number of options available including placement of Strattice ADM (acellular dermal matrix) and the use of a Keller funnel that Dr. Brucker uses in his arsenal to help women with this complication, depending on the history of recurrence and severity of your capsular contracture.

 While both saline and silicone breast implants are safe and FDA-approved, after a period of time they can and do rupture.
 If one or both of your saline implants rupture, you’ll know immediately because your breast(s) will quickly lose volume, usually over the course of a day or two.
 If one or both of your silicone implants rupture, these are called “silent ruptures” because it is not easily detectable by visual exam.
 This is why the FDA recommends that women with silicone breast implants have an MRI performed periodically to verify that their implants are still intact.